pismo-foss/istiops/README.md

                |- build: PR-10
 ```

-The output can be configured as `-o jsonfy`/`-o yamlfy` int order to get an object to extract structured data.
+The output can be configured as `-o json`/`-o yaml` int order to get an object to extract structured data.

 ### Clear all routes